Site & Safety Rules

 If any time during play an airsoft weapon is believed to exceed the site’s limit it will be checked.

-- Semi locked must not be capable of full auto.
+Sniper/DMR weapons must not be capable of Full Auto fire.

 Your safety is of paramount important to us.
 Shown below are the main site and safety rules which must be complied with at all times.
 This will ensure that your day with us will be enjoyable and safe.
 A mobile phone will be available to call emergency services in the event of an accident and there is a comprehensive first aid kit provided on site as well as qualified first-aiders being available.